 NPCA’s Northeast Regional Office produces an annual newsletter.
 These field reports provide timely updates and perspectives on issues of interest to our members and supporters in New York, New Jersey…See more ›

 The Northeast office successfully secured community participation in the creation of Gateways’ general management plan, a visionary document that takes great strides toward balancing public recreation with protecting and restoring the park’s resources.
 This team also rallied support for the establishment of a national park at Stonewall in NY, the first site dedicated to telling the story of America’s LGBT movement.

-The staff of the Northeast will continue to straddle both the urban and natural worlds as they focus on securing better transportation to the Jamaica Bay unit of Gateway, empowering more audiences to Find Your Voice for national parks, and collaborating with parks on needed climate change adaptations.
+The staff of the Northeast will continue to straddle both the urban and natural worlds as they focus on securing better transportation to the Jamaica Bay unit of Gateway, empowering more audiences to speak up for national parks, and collaborating with parks on needed climate change adaptations.
 It’s an important time for park protection, and we hope you’ll join the staff of the Northeast with their critical work.

 Who Knew?
 Gateway's Hidden Gem

 Covering an area nearly equal that of nearby Manhattan, Jamaica Bay is one of three units of the Gateway National Recreation Area.
 Visitors can bike the park's many trails, paddle the protected waters of the bay or hike within the wildlife refuge.